Master Digital Marketing, WordPress, SEO

 So, if your blog has a font size of less than 15 pt, you need to think about it.

-Yeah, it understood that font size varies according to the font type.
-But that would be too smaller so increase it to above 16pt.
+Yeah, it is understood that font size varies according to the font type.
+But that would be too small so increase it to above 16pt.

 Then you should take some references from some popular websites as well.